spoddutur/spark-notes/wsg.md

 ### How is data availability critical for execution speed?
 To illustrate this better let’s look at an example and compare the same pipeline with and without CPU stall.
-This picture shows 4 stages of an instruction cycle:
+Following example shows how pipeline scheduling happens for the following four stages of an instruction cycle:
 - F Fetch: read the instruction from the memory.
 - D Decode: decode the instruction and fetch the source operand(s).
 - E Execute: perform the operation specified by the instruction.